top of page

 The Quinchos: Guadua Defenses

-With the arrival of the Spanish, the region took the name Quinchía, associated with the bamboo defenses —the "quinchos"— that protected the ancient indigenous villages.
+With the arrival of the Spanish, the region took the name of Quinchía, associated with the bamboo defenses —the "quinchos"— that protected the ancient indigenous villages.

-19th Century
+19th CENTURY

 As the Antioquian colonization advanced through Old Caldas, peasants from the north brought with them seeds of coffee, corn and beans.